context-labs/mactop/README.md

 `sudo` is required to run `mactop`

+## mactop Flags

+- `--interval` or `-i`: Set the powermetrics update interval in milliseconds.
+Default is 1000.
+(For low-end M chips, you may want to increase this value)
+- `--version` or `-v`: Print the version of mactop.

+## mactop Commands
-Use the following keys to interact with the application:
+Use the following keys to interact with the application while its running:
 - `q`: Quit the application.
 - `r`: Refresh the UI data manually.
 - `l`: Toggle the current layout.

+## Confirmed tested working M series chips

+- M1
+- M1 Max
+- M1 Ultra

 ## Contributing